Teodoro Casiño: Activism

 Teddy Casiño (far right with eyeglasses) listens to members of Wikimedia Philippines and OpenStreetMap Philippines during a Software Freedom Day event in 2011 at University of Santo Tomas.

-After his stint in the student movement, Casiño joined the Kilusang Mayo Uno (KMU - May First Movement).
+After his stint in the student movement, Casiño joined the Kilusang Mayo Uno (May First Movement; KMU).
 His childhood ambition and his father's wishes for him to become a lawyer gave way to his activism.
 In 1996, he entered the University of the Philippines College of Law but left three days later when it interfered with his work in the KMU.

-After four years in the KMU, he joined the Bagong Alyansang Makabayan (BAYAN), the largest alliance of progressive people's organizations in the country.
+After four years in the KMU, he joined the Bagong Alyansang Makabayan (New Patriotic Alliance; Bayan), the largest alliance of progressive people's organizations in the country.
 He was elected secretary general in 1999 and was catapulted to national prominence in 2001 as one of the youngest leaders of EDSA II.

 Casiño was appointed commissioner of the EDSA People Power Commission but was removed for constantly being critical of the administration.
 He had a short stint in ABS-CBN's Hoy Gising! and The Correspondents.
 In 2002, he was accorded the UPLB Distinguished Alumni Award for Extension.

 As a writer, Casiño was a regular contributor to the Philippine Daily Inquirers Youngblood column from 1994 to 1996.
 In 1995, he became a regular columnist for Business World, one of the most respected business newspapers in the country.
 He also wrote columns for the tabloids People's Bagong Taliba and Frontpage, the OFW weekly Pinoy Gazette, and the online magazine Bulatlat.com.

 In April 2023, Bagong Alyansang Makabayan held its 10th National Congress, in which Casiño was elected Chairperson.
 He succeeded Carol Araullo, who had been the Chairperson since Bayan's 2009 Congress.

+On December 4, 2024, Casiño and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.
+By February 2025, it was consolidated with two other complaints into a single impeachment complaint and signed by 240 lawmakers out of 305, reaching the 1/3 vote threshold and impeaching Vice President Duterte.

+On January 26, 2026, Casiño and 35 others filed the second impeachment complaint against President Bongbong Marcos, citing his potential involvement in the "BBM Parametric Formula" used by the Department of Public Works and Highways, which they alleged to have allowed systemic corruption in government, as well as his alleged involvement in kickback schemes and unprogrammed appropriations.